liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 sets the callback on the session and calls the Liferay service.

 The `onFailure()` method is called if an exception occurs during the request.
-This could be triggered by either a connection exception (e.g., a request timeout) or a `ServerException`.
+This could be triggered by a connection exception (e.g., a request timeout) or a `ServerException`.
 If a `ServerException` occurs, it's because something went wrong on the server side.
-For instance, if you pass a `groupId` that doesn't exist, the portal complains about it and the SDK wraps the error message with a `ServerException`.
+For instance, if you pass a `groupId` that doesn't exist, the portal complains about it, and the SDK wraps the error message with a `ServerException`.

 There are multiple `AsyncTaskCallback` implementations, one for each method return type: `JSONObjectAsyncTaskCallback`, `JSONArrayAsyncTackCallback`,